stevedonovan/gentle-intro/5-stdlib-containers.md

 The first point to notice is that _not all possible methods_ are defined on `Vec` itself.
 They are (mostly) mutable methods that change the vector, e.g. `push`.
 Some methods are only implemented for vectors where the type matches some constraint.
 For example, you can only call `dedup` (remove duplicates) if the type is indeed something that can be compared for equality.
+There are multiple `impl` blocks that define `Vec` for different type constraints.

 Then there's the very special relationship between `Vec<T>` and `&[T]`.
 Any method that works on array slices will also directly work on vectors, without explicitly having to use the `as_slice` method.